MichelEChaghoury/MichelEChaghoury/README.md

 ## EDUCATION

-### Master in Computer & Communication Engineering
+### Master Degree in Computer & Communication Engineering

-Arts, Sciences and Technology University in Lebanon
+_Arts, Sciences and Technology University in Lebanon_

-### Bachelor in Computer & Communication Engineering
+### Bachelor Degree in Computer & Communication Engineering

-Arts, Sciences and Technology University in Lebanon
+_Arts, Sciences and Technology University in Lebanon_

 ## SKILLS & INTERESTS